alitkvd/test_SUT_deep/_lectures/01_introduction.md

 ---
-type: "**Introduction: what is deep learning?**"
+type: "Introduction: what is deep learning?"
 date: 2018-09-16T8:00:00+4:30
-title: Sample Lecture
+title: Sample Lectureee
 tldr: "Short text to discribe what this lecture is about."
 thumbnail: /static_files/presentations/lec.jpg
 links: